History of the cooperative movement: William King

 Although Owen inspired the co-operative movement, others – such as Dr. William King (1786–1865) – took his ideas and made them more workable and practical.
 King believed in starting small, and realized that the working classes would need to set up co-operatives for themselves, so he saw his role as one of instruction.
 He founded a monthly periodical called The Co-operator, the first edition of which appeared on 1 May 1828.
 This gave a mixture of co-operative philosophy and practical advice about running a shop using cooperative principles.
 King advised people not to cut themselves off from society, but rather to form a society within a society, and to start with a shop because, "We must go to a shop every day to buy food and necessaries – why then should we not go to our own shop?"
 He proposed sensible rules, such as having a weekly account audit, having 3 trustees, and not having meetings in pubs (to avoid the temptation of drinking profits).

 Rochdale Pioneers

 The Rochdale Society of Equitable Pioneers was a group of 10 weavers and 20 others in Rochdale, England, that was formed in 1844.
 As the mechanization of the Industrial Revolution was forcing more and more skilled workers into poverty, these tradesmen decided to band together to open their own store selling food items they could not otherwise afford.
 With lessons from prior failed attempts at co-operation in mind, they designed the now famous Rochdale Principles, and over a period of four months they struggled to pool one pound sterling per person for a total of 28 pounds of capital.
-On December 21, 1844, they opened their store with a very meagre selection of butter, sugar, flour, oatmeal and a few candles.
+On December 21, 1844, they opened their store with a very meager selection of butter, sugar, flour, oatmeal and a few candles.
 Within three months, they expanded their selection to include tea and tobacco, and they were soon known for providing high quality, unadulterated goods.